xuan11235813/languageModel/README.md

 questions:

 1) lexicon model: previously we use null sequence as our target input when facing the first sample.
-Here add a 'zero' start for target word sequence
+Here add a 'zero' start for target word sequence (not anymore)

-2) alignment model: previously train the initial input distribution as null sequence, now use the 'zero' star 3)how to reuse the tensorflow LSTM network
+2) alignment model: previously train the initial input distribution as null sequence, now use the 'zero' start (not anymore) 3)how to reuse the tensorflow LSTM network (not anymore)

+4) The program will crash when the sentence is too long